Sweet Potato Breakfast Hash (Vegetarian Hash)

 • Vegetables: I used bell peppers, broccolini, onion, and spinach (though I like to make it into a kale sweet potato hash, as it holds up slightly better than spinach), but this vegetarian hash is very versatile, so use what veggies you have on hand as long as they will pan-fry well and in similar times.

-• Beans: the addition of black beans (or kidney beans/chickpeas) helps add extra protein to this veggie hash – more so if you decide to omit the eggs.
+• Beans: the addition of black beans (or cooked kidney beans/cooked chickpeas) helps add extra protein to this veggie hash – more so if you decide to omit the eggs.

 • Parsley: use freshly picked parsley or the herb of your choice: cilantro, dill, spring onion, etc.